 3. Blue LED

-You may have heard of high-tech light devices that targets acne being advertised for home use.
-These light-emitting diode (LED) therapy devices have been given the green light by a number of researchers showing their effectiveness at reducing bumps and spots.
-For this treatment, the blue LED treatment utilises specific wavelengths of blue light to reduce inflammation and target the P. acnes bacteria that causes pimples.
-In addition, the procedure is also believed to reduce oil production and helps improve the appearance of thickened scars.
+You may have heard of high-tech light devices that target acne being advertised for home use.
+These light-emitting diode (LED) therapy devices have been given the green light by a number of researchers showing their effectiveness at targeting bumps and spots.
+For this treatment, the blue LED treatment utilises specific wavelengths of blue light to calm inflammation and target the P. acnes bacteria that causes pimples.
+In addition, the procedure is also believed to lower oil production and helps improve the appearance of thickened scars.

-Microfocused ultrasound is typically performed using a machine called Ultherapy which works in a different manner from lasers and RF devices.
+Ultrasound works in a different manner from lasers and RF devices.
 The main factor to its success is the use of ultrasound energy to generate heat in the skin.
-While the heat from lasers and RF devices only target the surface layers of the skin, Ultherapy is able to bypass those layers and deliver heat to the layers at a much deeper level, directly targeting the problem and stimulating collagen production.
+While the heat from lasers and RF devices only target the surface layers of the skin, ultrasound is able to bypass those layers and deliver heat to the layers at a much deeper level, directly targeting the problem and stimulating collagen production.
 This treatment would also help with skin tightening, treating mild to moderate sagging and can help with acne that falls within a moderate to severe scale.
-Aesthetic centres like Geo Aesthetics are able to help you achieve your beauty best in just a matter of sessions.

 5. Chemical Peels